Eagles draft prospect tracker: Ole Miss’ Walter Nolen, Penn State’s Kevin Winston Jr. both visited Philly

 His speed and profile are enticing, but he must take care of the football more consistently at the NFL level.
 He has fumbled five times in the last two seasons, and as a smaller back, measuring in at 5-foot-9, 196 pounds, he won’t be carrying a big NFL level workload.
 But with Kenneth Gainwell moving on to the Steelers, the Eagles could use another body in the running back room that can use his dynamic speed as a receiver out of the backfield and a potential returner on special teams.
 Blue projects as a late third to early fourth-round pick.

-Donovan Ezeiruaku, EDGE, Boston College
+Donovan Ezeiruaku, edge, Boston College

 The Eagles are bringing in former South Jersey standout Donovan Ezeiruaku for a top 30 visit, according to 94 WIP.
 Ezeiruaku, a Williamstown native and Boston College standout, finished with the second most sacks in Football Subdivision (16.5) behind Marshall’s Mike Green.